hsinghaolee/hsinghaolee.github.io/_pages/about.md

 My primary research interests are **visual attention**, **consciousness**,  and **cognitive control**.

 <p> To be specific, I ask questions like:
-  <br> How does visual attention interact with perception??
+  <br> How does visual attention interact with perception?
   <br> How do the conscious and unconscious mental processes work?
   <br> ow do people control and inhibit irrelevant information? </p>